Iran Repatriates an Astonishing 13 Tons of Gold, Part of Sanctions Relief – Your News To Know

 With various experts finding the prospect of an interest rates hike unlikely – at least before December – iiTrader analysts called gold bulls to action, stating that turmoil in the eurozone is a positive thing for the yellow metal.

-china, gold, greece, grexit, iran, lawrence williams, lawrieongold, south africa, united states
+china, Featured, gold, greece, grexit, iran, lawrence williams, lawrieongold, south africa, united states